Read time 4 minutes

 In Internet Explorer

-If you have enabled cookies in the web browser and cannot log in to Office 365, there may be a more severe authentication problem in the Exchange Online server.
-So, here is what you can do:
+If you’ve already enabled cookies in your web browser and are still unable to log in to Office 365, it’s possible that a more significant authentication issue exists within the Exchange Online server.
+In such cases, consider the following steps:

 Check the authentication settings in IIS Server